Classic Caesar Salad Recipes

 • 1 clove garlic

-• 2 tablespoons extra virgin olive oil citrus infused if possible
+• 2 tablespoons extra virgin olive oil lemon infused if possible

 • 1 teaspoon salt